-(e) Other disclosures
+(g) Other Disclosures

-c) other disclosures

-Grou ир

-2020 S\$'000 2019 S\$'000
+Group2021 2020 \$\$'000 \$\$'000

-otal cash outflow for leases (Note 20) (743) (506)
+Total cash outflow for leases (Note 20)

 The Group has several lease contracts that include extension options.
 These options are negotiated by management to provide flexibility in managing the leased-asset portfolio and align with the Group's business needs.
 Management exercises significant judgement in determining whether these extensions options are reasonably certain to be exercised.